microsoft/psi-samples/Samples/SimpleVoiceActivityDetector/README.md

 As you can see, this signal looks a lot better, albeit still not quite perfect.
 For example, the filgered VAD signal appears a bit shifted to the right of where the actual speaking is occuring, due to the 300 ms delay introduced by the filter.
 As mentioned at the beginning, this example has been a highly simplistic way to build a voice activity detector, whereas building one that is more accurate, robust, and reliable can get quite a bit more complicated.
 However, hopefully this small example gives you a good sense about what programming with \\psi is like, and how to visualize and replay over persisted data to iteratively tune your applications.

-For a more complex sample that will walk you through many other features of \\psi, you might be interested next in the [WhatIsThat]() sample.
+For a slightly more complex sample that will walk you through some of other important features of \\psi, such as data fusion and synchronization, check out the WebcamWithAudio samples ([Windows](https://github.com/microsoft/psi-samples/tree/main/Samples/WebcamWithAudioSample) and [Linux](https://github.com/microsoft/psi-samples/tree/main/Samples/LinuxWebcamWithAudioSample) versions).
+Have fun!